Modern veterinarians serve the needs of the public in many significant ways:

 Phases I and II are organized on an organ system basis; each system is considered in turn, an approach that lends itself to the concept of comparative medicine.
 Phase I occupies the first two semesters of the curriculum; Phase II the second two semesters.
 During Phase III (semesters 5-9) the student enters rotations through the required clerkships and elective areas of concentration.

 Students intending to apply for admission to the College of Veterinary Medicine should plan to complete a bachelor’s degree.
 However, outstanding students may be admitted after three years of preprofessional coursework.

 Sequencing of preprofessional coursework should be planned carefully, preferably under the guidance of preprofessional advisors.
 The Office for Academic and Student Affairs welcomes inquiries of a general nature, but semester-by-semester course scheduling should be monitored by the college offering the bachelor’s degree.

 Pre-veterinary students may major in a program offered by any department or college but must complete the preprofessional requirements.
 Applicants to the professional curriculum must present a minimum of 80 credits of college-level coursework, exclusive of physical education and military training courses.

 Credit for Advanced International Certificate of Education (AICE), Advanced Placement (AP), International Baccalaureate (IB) or College Level Examination Programs (CLEP) is acceptable at the level identified in the academic advising section of this catalog.

-Student selection for the College of Veterinary Medicine will be made by the dean based on recommendation of the Faculty Committee on Admissions using the following criteria as the basis for selection:
+Student selection for the College of Veterinary Medicine will be made by the dean based on recommendation of the College Admissions Committee using the following criteria as the basis for selection:

 - Academic Performance